 Last but certainly not least museums offer a valuable contribution in that they are closely related to the schools as they are partners, but are still outside the curriculum.
 Where the school has to cover all core goals, has to grade students, flunk them for exams etc. museums do not have to do so.
 Their educational programmes museums assist schools in achieving these core goals, however they have no final responsibility for achieving these core goals nor are they responsible for grading students.
 This gives museums a certain freedom in their approach of the subject at hand and of the students who visit.

 It is precisely in these five points that the formal education of the school and the non formal education offered by museums meet.
 Implicit in these five points is where school and museum can be complementary in their education.
 The formal curriculum in Dutch schools, both in primary and secondary education, is guided by core goals and competencies.
 With reference to the debate outlined earlier in this article these goals are mainly skill and knowledge oriented.
 The museums I interviewed over the course of my consulting life professionals clearly stated that their purpose is to work at the level of attitude.
-This is perhaps most poignantly phrased by Dutch museum director Pieter Matthijs Gijsbers, former director of Orientalis[12] and currently director of the Netherlands Open Air Museum[13]: “Orientalis uses education as an instrument to achieve understanding and respect for others in our multi-religious and multicultural society.(…) Orientalis stimulates its visitors to think about the question how they themselves can constructively deal with the centuries old, philosophical and religious traditions that have developed in our society. “ [14]
+This is perhaps most poignantly phrased by Dutch museum director Pieter Matthijs Gijsbers, former director of Orientalis[12] and currently director of the Netherlands Open Air Museum[13]: “Orientalis uses education as an instrument to achieve understanding and respect for others in our multi-religious and multicultural society.(…) Orientalis stimulates its visitors to think about the question how they themselves can constructively deal with the centuries old, philosophical and religious traditions that have developed in our society. “ [14] Looking at the future of education

 The concept of what is a museum and what is a school and the very image of the school as the alfa and omega of education seems to be coming to an end.
 Other institutions that have thus far been qualified as institutions for non-formal education are rapidly professionalizing.
 Thus the concept of what is a museum seems to be shifting at a rather fundamental level.
 Let’s push this point a bit further: looking further down the road a convergence between museums and schools might be a future vision for museum[15].
 Where museums slowly but surely shift to an educational redefinition of themselves, formal educational institutions face a continuously growing demand for a broader educational programme that goes explicitly beyond knowledge and skills.
 Seeing these developments and seeing the increasing professionalism with which museums undertake to fulfil their educational role, one might wonder to what extent to geographical boundaries between schools and museums are of practical or moral relevance in the future.
 Are these borders not merely artificial and mainly motivated and kept alive by tradition and the monetary flows that reflect this tradition?
 I cannot help but wonder what would happen if we would put these practical constraints and divisions to the site for the sake of theoretical exploration and then look at education and who provides it.
 Looking from that perspective, would then the divide between schools and museums still be relevant and necessary?
 Would it still be defensible?
 Or would we then come to the core of education, namely the question of what we want students to know, to be able to do and perhaps most importantly to be as persons?
 I wonder whether the answer or answers to notably this last question would lead us to a functional division between schools and museums.
 I think not.
 I think that rather it would lead us to define a curriculum on the one hand and a number of places where (modules of) this curriculum can be followed on the other hand, without making a distinction between institutions.
 Pursuing this line of argument would obviously have far reaching practical, organisational and even philosophical consequences with regard to the nature of education, but should that mean that we should not pursue it and take it to its very limits to then explore how we can restructure today’s educational system?
 Which is perceived to be in a crisis, precisely because the direction and goals of education are unclear?
 Will in the future the museum become a teacher?
 And will schools and teachers become part of a museum, as phenomena that illustrate an era in which society focussed on the geography and geographical borders between educational institutions rather than on the educational content proper, an era in which the “where” was seemingly more important than the “what”?
 I cannot substantiate whether this future vision is where museums and schools will end up down the road, nor do I think that at this point in time this is the most important thing to do.
 What is important, is that this picture, or in rather more brash terms: this future vision, by taking the current developments to its extremes, illustrates the tension that museum face in defining their identity.
 Looking from the outside in, this tension might seem rather trivial, but looking from the museum inside out, this tension is far from trivial and is the focus of intense moral concern.
 To move away from the museum identity in terms of moving away from its collection, may also mean to move away from a body of knowledge, that was build and is advanced on the basis of the collection, of continuous research to objects and the building of human networks on the basis of this.
 For what educational institution is the museum without its collection?

+[1] Derkse, W. (et.a.l).
+(2002).
+Vitaal leren: pleidooi voor een onderwijswende.
+Budel: Damon.
+[3] Ibid 4 and also following Dohmen, J. (2007).
+Tegen de onverschilligheid; pleidooi voor een moderne levenskunst.
+Amsterdam: AMBO.
 [5] Cf Freire as mentioned in Suransky, C., (et.al) (eds.)
 (2005).
 Global civil society, world citizenship and education.
-Amsterdam: SWP Publishers.
+Amsterdam: SWP Publishers. ibid 3

-[15] I owe gratitude for prof. dr. Willem Burggraaf of Nyenrode University for the line of thought presented in this paragraph.
+[6] Coombs, P. H. (et.al.)
+(1973) New Paths to Learning for Rural Children and Youth.
+New York: International Council for Educational Development.
+[8] http://www.infed.org/biblio/b-nonfor.htm [10] Fordham, P. E. (1993).
+Informal, non-formal and formal education programmes in YMCA.
+George Williams College ICE301 Lifelong Learning Unit 2, London: YMCA George Williams College.
+[11] Hein, H..
+Assuming responsibility: lessons from aesthetics, p2-3.
+In: Genoways, H.H.
+(2006).
+Museum philosophy for the twenty-first century.
+Lanham: Rowman & Litllefield publishers Ltd. [12] www.museumparkorientalis.nl [13] www.openluchtmuseum.nl [14] A quote given to me while doing research for my master thesis in Applied Ethics in 2008.
+The full interview is included in the appendixes of the master thesis, available by request via margo@mk5060.com [15] I owe gratitude for prof. dr. Willem Burggraaf of Nyenrode University for the line of thought presented in this paragraph.
 This came up in an informal conversation I had with him following a presentation he kindly agreed to give at a workshop of the Netherlands Association of Science Centers on entrepreneurship.
 This paragraph in no way officially reflects the thoughts of prof. dr. Burggraaf, but since it was directly motivated by my conversation with him, I would like to thank him for the avenue of thought he showed me.